1.C.3 The α-Hemolysin Channel-forming Toxin (αHL) Family

 The phylogenetic tree for the αHL family reveals four clusters (Saier et al., 1999).
 The Staphylococcus α-hemolysin for which the three-dimensional structure is available comprises one branch, the B. cereus and C. perfringens proteins comprise a second, and all other members of the family fall into the remaining two clusters.

 α-haemotoxins are members of the αHL family that form heterooligomeric (bicomponent) toxins (HlgA · HlgB or HlgB · HlgC).
 Both form pores in lipid membranes with conductances, current-voltage characeristics and stability properties similar to α-toxin.
 However, they are cation selective rather than anion selective.
 There is a conserved region at the pore entrance with four basic residues in α-toxin but either basic or acidic residues in α-haemolysins.
-These residues form an entrance electrostatic filter (Comai et al., 2002).
+These residues form an entrance electrostatic filter (Comai et al. 2002).
+A variety of peptides interact with αHL (Movileanu et al. 2005).

 The generalized transport reaction catalyzed by these pore-forming toxins is: